 Histologically, the polyp is lined by respiratory epithelium with increased inflammatory infiltrate.
 Due to the narrow pedicle, vascular compromise with secondary change may be seen.
 This may result in hemorrhage, organizing hematoma, neovascular changes, and/or papillary endothelial hyperplasia 5,7.

 Plain films are no longer considered adequate in the assessment of sinus pathology.
 However, they continue to be performed in some cases.
 Findings include 3:

 unilateral opacification of the maxillary sinus

 CT is the preferred method for diagnosis due to the exquisite bony detail of the paranasal sinus anatomy.
 In general, a non-contrast scan is sufficient.
 Typically, antrochoanal polyps have the following features:

-- widening of the maxillary ostium and extending into the nasopharynx
+widening of the maxillary natural or accessory ostium and extending into the nasopharynx

 These features are best appreciated on true coronal or coronal reformatted scans.
 Although pathologically antrochoanal polyps have a narrow pedicle or stalk, this is usually not evident on CT.